If I could do only one exercise for the rest of my life, it would be the barbell deadlift.

 This applies to pretty much everything in life, including deadlifting.
 The more you deadlift, the faster you’re going to improve your technique, which will translate into faster muscle and strength gain.

-This is why every powerlifting program worth a hoot has you deadlifting, squatting, and/or bench pressing two to three times per week.
+This is why every powerlifting program worth a hoot has you deadlifting, squatting, and/or bench pressing multiple times per week.
 Many bodybuilding/”aesthetic” programs, like my Bigger Leaner Stronger (men) and Thinner Leaner Stronger (women), do as well.

 So, if you’re currently deadlifting once per week and are stuck, increasing frequency to deadlifting twice per week can be enough to break through.